-- (iv) For positive cases that are hospitalized, follow departmental procedures for reporting to Risk Management and Cal/OSHA within 8 hours using the Serious Injury and Illness Report Form. - (b) For questions about this process, contact RM Worker's Compensation Unit by telephone at (925) 335-1499. - ii) Health Services Contact Tracing Unit: - (1) Review the steps in the CC Health guidance for businesses. - (2) Complete the California Connected SPOT Business Intake Form, if required. - (3) For any questions, contact covid.business.tracing@cchealth.org via email. - (4) Respond accordingly should Public Health become directly and actively involved with the worksite. - c) STEP 3 Perform contact tracing to identify close contacts with the infected employee: - i) Use the guidance for business provided by Public Health to determine potential close contacts in the workplace. - ii) Use Screening Sign-In Sheets, rosters, work schedules, electronic methods, and other information to identify potential close contacts at work with the infected employee. - d) STEP 4 Inform close contacts of the exposure: - i) Inform close contact individuals that may have had an exposure with an infected employee. - ii) Inform close contacts of the steps they need to take, including a quarantine for 14 days. - iii) Provide this document to the close contact employee to review the Exposure Decision Tree. - iv) Encourage close contact employees to seek testing with their healthcare provider or at community testing sites across the County call (844) 421-0804 for an appointment.
-More information on community testing. - (1) See the outbreak and multiple outbreak event section for testing information. - e) STEP 5 Arrange for cleaning and disinfection of areas and equipment used by the infected employee. - f) STEP 6 Assist infected employees and close contacts with resuming work when they have completed their isolation or quarantine time periods: - i) Resuming work may require special procedures or precautions, depending on the occupation or work setting; see the Exposure Decision Tree. - ii) A doctor's note clearing the employee to resume work is not needed. - g) STEP 7 Immediately investigate possible workplace related factors and conditions using the County Incident Investigation Form to determine what contributed to the COVID-19 exposure and take corrective actions to reduce further COVID-19 exposures. - i) This investigation will be initiated by the First Line Supervisor and may include the Department Personnel Contact and Safety Coordinator if needed. - ii) Forward a copy of the completed investigation report to Risk Management via email to RiskMSafety@riskm.cccounty.us.
+- (2) For industrial (work-related) positive cases, also: - (a) Provide the Worker's Compensation Claim Form (DWC-1) to the employee via First Class mail, - (b) Complete the Supervisor's First Report of Injury (AK-30), and - (c) Send the claim to the Workers' Compensation Unit in Risk Management within 24 hours. - (d) For questions about this process, contact RM Worker's Compensation Unit by telephone at (925) 335-1499. - ii) Monitor for Serious Illness and Injury for positive cases that are hospitalized: - (1) Follow departmental procedures for reporting to Cal/OSHA within 8 hours using the Serious Injury and Illness Report Form (SIIR) and procedure. - (2) Send a copy of the completed SIIR Form to Risk Management at riskmsafety@riskm.cccounty.us. - iii) Health Services Contact Tracing Unit: - (1) Review the steps in the CC Health guidance for businesses. - (2) Complete the California Connected SPOT Business Intake Form, if required. - (3) For any questions, contact covid.business.tracing@cchealth.org via email. - (4) Respond accordingly should Public Health become directly and actively involved with the worksite. - c) STEP 3 Perform contact tracing to identify close contacts with the infected employee: - i) Use the guidance for business provided by Public Health to determine potential close contacts in the workplace. - ii) Use Screening Sign-In Sheets, rosters, work schedules, electronic methods, and other information to identify potential close contacts at work with the infected employee. - iii) Use the information above to calculate building occupancy count and send that information to Risk Management Worker's Compensation email to RepEECOVID@riskm.cccounty.us. - (1) The building occupancy count must be provided within 3 business days. - (2) DON'T hold up the positive case Report Form to gather this information. - d) STEP 4 Inform close contacts of the exposure: - i) Departments will notify close contact individuals that may have had an exposure with an infected employee. - ii) Inform close contacts of the steps they need to take, including appropriate quarantine.

+- iii) Provide this document to the close contact employee(s) to review the Exposure Decision Tree. - iv) Provide close contacts with the precautions handout (Attachment 13). - v) Provide close contact employees with County-sponsored testing available to them at no cost and during their work time. - (1) See the outbreak and multiple case event sections for testing information.

+Note: Risk Management will send a notice of the positive case to the building occupants using the emergency alert system.
+This is a wider and different notice than the departmental notice sent only to the identified close contacts.

+- e) STEP 5 Arrange for cleaning and disinfection of areas and equipment used by the infected employee. - f) STEP 6 Assist infected employees and close contacts with resuming work when they have completed their isolation or quarantine time periods: - i) Resuming work may require special procedures or precautions, depending on the occupation or work setting; see the Exposure Decision Tree. - ii) A doctor's note clearing the employee to resume work is not needed. - g) STEP 7 Immediately investigate possible workplace related factors and conditions using the County Incident Investigation Form to determine what contributed to the COVID-19 exposure and take corrective actions to reduce further COVID-19 exposures. - i) This investigation will be initiated by the First Line Supervisor and may include the Safety Coordinator and the Department Personnel Contact if needed. - ii) Forward a copy of the completed investigation report to Risk Management via email to RiskMSafety@riskm.cccounty.us.